lamnhan066/isolate_manager/README.md

 ## Annotations & Platform Setup

-- **Annotations:**
+- **Function Annotations:**
-  - `@isolateManagerWorker` – For one-off or single-function isolates.
+  - `@isolateManagerWorker` – For one-off or single-function isolates
-  - `@isolateManagerSharedWorker` – For shared multi-function isolates.
+  - `@isolateManagerSharedWorker` – For shared multi-function isolates
-  - `@isolateManagerCustomWorker` – For custom isolate functions with manual control.
+  - `@isolateManagerCustomWorker` – For custom isolate functions with manual control

-- **Platform Setup:**
+- **Platform-Specific Setup:**
-  - **Mobile/Desktop:** No additional setup.
+  - **Mobile/Desktop:** No additional setup required
   - **Web:** Functions must not depend on Flutter libraries.
 Only Dart primitives, Maps, and Lists are allowed.
-Run:
+Generate the JavaScript Workers with:
     ```shell
     dart run isolate_manager:generate
     ```

-    to generate the JavaScript Workers.

-    **WASM Note:**
+  - **WASM Notes:**

-    - When using WebAssembly, `int` types (including collections) are processed as `double`.
-A built-in converter automatically fixes this, or disable with `enableWasmConverter: false` if needed.
+    - When using WebAssembly, `int` types (including in collections) are processed as `double`.
+A built-in converter automatically fixes this, or disable with `enableWasmConverter: false`
-    - When running the app with `flutter run -d chrome --wasm`, the app can be hang because of this [issue](https://github.com/lamnhan066/isolate_manager/issues/45) that related to COEP/COOP headers.
-If you met that issue, you need to run:
+    - If the app hangs when running with `flutter run -d chrome --wasm`, use:
       ```shell
       flutter run -d chrome --wasm --web-header=Cross-Origin-Opener-Policy=same-origin --web-header=Cross-Origin-Embedder-Policy=require-corp
       ```